sebastian-dasse/weather-report/README.md

 ## Installation

-It is recommended to install PyPDF2 inside a virtualenv, to keep your system setup nice and tidy.
+It is recommended to install Requests inside a virtualenv, to keep your system setup nice and tidy.
 However, if you don't care to mess up your system -- feel free to skip all steps related to virtualenv.

 To install on Windows do the following: